Aleinbanger/al-range-slider/README.md

   // separates values in a tooltip when 'collideTooltips' is true readonly tooltipsSeparator: string;

-  // a prettify function, affects displayed values in grid and tooltips but not inputs readonly prettify?: (value: string) => string;
+  // a prettify function, affects displayed values on the grid and tooltips but not inputs readonly prettify?: (value: string) => string;

   // user callbacks